 Trey Sumner is the lead facilitator of the Men’s Resource Center of West Michigan’s Altogether Boys program.
 The program works with young men in middle school to help them develop a fuller version of what it means to be a man.
 Sumner talks about Altogether Boys and his involvement in an earlier Revealing Men segment.
 With a career that includes 25 years with the US Army and US National Guard, Sumner has seen how men’s ideas of masculinity and self-worth are formed through male socialization.
 In this conversation with Randy Flood, psychotherapist, and Director of the Men’s Resource Center, the two men discuss how the roles of bully, bystander, and victim are perpetuated in male culture and how to better understand and mitigate bullying’s mindless trickle-down effects.
 Each share personal stories of bullying and redemption.
 And, they reflect how changing their own inner dialogue allowed them to change how they interacted with others.
 Excerpts from the conversation are below (edited for length and clarity).
 The entire discussion is available now on the Revealing Men podcast.

 This is the second in a series of four podcasts featuring men who reveal their personal experiences with abuse, violence, and bullying.
 The series provides insight as to how males are often socialized to accept emotional and physical abuse and pain—suck it up—and how that primes them to pass this abuse forward.
 Each man interviewed identifies how he has experienced abuse and how a new self-awareness allows a revisioning of masculinity where the cycle of abuse is no longer accepted or mindlessly passed down.
+Find the other podcasts in the series here:

 Creating Change Through Inner Dialogue